 Add or remove layers of clothing as necessary according to exercise level/conditions.

-Re-adding layers after exercise will help keep your warm and prevent you cooling down too quickly.
+Re-adding layers after exercise will help keep your warm and prevent you from cooling down too quickly.

-As we get older, general aches and pains tent to become more common, and the cooler weather can exacerbate joint problems such as arthritis.
+As we get older, general aches and pains tend to become more common, and the cooler weather can exacerbate joint problems such as arthritis.

 Using heat packs to help warm up stiff and sore joints before and after exercise can help alleviate pain and aid recovery.